The narcissist will withhold closure from you as fiercely as they withheld love and affection from you throughout the relationship.

 Conclusion

-They need their false self in order to avoid sinking down into who they truly are, deep inside.
-That is, a scared, emotionally immature child who’s filled with self-disgust, shame and utter unworthiness.
+They need their False Self in order to avoid sinking into who they truly are, deep inside.
+That is a scared, emotionally immature child who’s filled with self-disgust, shame and utter unworthiness.
 They would no longer be able to alleviate their pain by sucking out the life force of others.
 They’d become the epitome of seething resentment, anger and self-loathing, with no way out.